quyetnn1102/udacity-azure-devops-project3/README.md

 ## Terraform
-1. Clone source repo
+1. Clone source code from Github repo
-2. Open a Terminal and connect to your Azure Account and get the Subscription ID
+2. Open a Terminal and connect to your Azure account to get the Subscription ID
 ```
 	az login
 	az account list --output table